-The digital signal processing block (DSP) provides the filtering and processing of the output data from the sigma-delta modulators and ensures that the specified measurement accuracy is provided by the AS8218 / AS8228.
-The DSP offers programming flexibility and provides for fast and efficient meter production calibration procedures.
+The digital signal processing block (DSP) provides the filtering and processing of the output data from the sigma-delta modulators and ensures that the specified measurement accuracy is provided by the AS8267 / AS8268.
+The DSP offers programming of measurement parameters and provides for fast and efficient meter production calibration procedures.

-A power supply monitor (PSM) is also described in this section.
-The PSM ensures that a reset is generated independently of the rise and fall times of the supply voltage (VDD).
+A power supply monitor (PSM) ensures that a reset is generated independently of the rise and fall times of the supply voltage (VDD).
+The PSM is also described in this section.